 Kolachys are a well-loved staple of the holiday baking season.
 The crumbly moist pastry is so good with the juicy sweet filling.
 These need to be tried to be believed!
 With a recipe this easy and this tasty, it’s a must-try for the holiday table!
 Beloved in Poland, the Czech Republic and other regions of eastern Europe, this family recipe makes a delicious cookie everyone can savour.

-Let me know if you try these tasty kolachy cookies as part of your holiday baking this year.
+Let me know if you try these tasty kolachy cookies as part of your holiday or Christmas baking this year.
 They are always a popular Christmas cookie choice.
 Grab a baking sheet and happy cookie making!

-Other Recipes you Might Like
+Other Recipes You Might Like

 Bella Bucchiotti